aura-nw/horoscope/README.md

     -   _transaction_: get transaction information
     -   _proposal_: get proposal information
     -   _validator_: get validator information
+    -   _account-info_: get information of a wallet onchain

 -   **crawl-block**: get block from network and store it in redis stream
 -   **handle-block**: get block from redis stream, then get transaction, evidence in block and put them to redis stream equivalent